People

 E-mail: js2907@scarletmail.rutgers.edu

-Manny Alvarez | PhD Student | TRACC-RU & NIDA T32 Fellow
+Manny Alvarez | PhD Student | NIDA F31 Fellow

 Manny is pursuing his PhD in Neuroscience at Robert Wood Johnson Medical School.
 Before joining the ADN Lab, he examined reward function in schizotypy and hypomania at Rowan University, where he received his BS in Psychology.
 His research interests include deciphering the role of reward dysfunction in severe psychopathology and its neural correlates.
 In his spare time, Manny enjoys cycling and seeking out great food.